p2pcloud/website/content/docs/blog/p2p-vs-golem.md

 For developers, server admins,  RPC providers, startups, small and medium-sized businesses(SMBs), etc., deploying on one of the major cloud providers can be costly for the resources or server(s) needed to perform any intensive operation.
 This cost makes it difficult for anyone to sustain their concept or project.

-Because of this, we have seen an emergence of companies like P2P Cloud, POKT, Golem, Akash, and more aiming to disrupt the space by creating a more decentralized alternative to how we interact in traditional and web3 ecosystems.
+Because of this, we have seen an emergence of companies like P2P Cloud, POKT, Golem Network, Akash Network, and more aiming to disrupt the space by creating a more decentralized alternative to how we interact in traditional and web3 ecosystems.

 This post will explore how P2P Cloud and Golem Network are working to decentralize the world's infrastructure ecosystem.